MuyangLin95/Autonomous-Ultrasound-CodeData/README.md

 The image data sets for deep learning models can be accessed via google drive (https://drive.google.com/drive/folders/1vcOBjbB2TfEuSezzj9HImkliZ04tyQng?usp=share_link).

 The logistic model is developed in MATLAB 2020b.
+The scripts "logistic_model_for_ultrasound_image_classification.m" and "logistic_model_step_by_step_processing.mlx" needs to run in the same directory with the image folders.

 The image datasets for logistic model can be accessed via google drive (https://drive.google.com/drive/folders/1vcOBjbB2TfEuSezzj9HImkliZ04tyQng?usp=share_link).